 Mayo-Free Chicken Salad Sandwiches with Lemon and Herbs

-Earlier this month I went to a happy hour hosted by The Skimm (if you don’t already get their morning news summary, what are you waiting for?)
-It was at a place that I always assumed was a typical dive bar, but I was pleasantly surprised to find that they actually had a really nice menu.
+I recently went to happy hour at a place that I always assumed was a typical dive bar I was pleasantly surprised to find that they actually had a really nice menu.

 I had a seared scallop appetizer and a craft beer, but there were two other items on the menu that really intrigued me.